How USGIN Works

 View and Share Your Data

-The current search interface offers two options for the easy location of metadata records.
+The current search interface for the National Geothermal Data System offers two options for the easy location of metadata records.
 Users can perform a traditional “library” search using keyword, author, or subject, and refine that search with filters.
 Or, users can draw a bounding box on a map interface to search for data records within geographic parameters.
 For detailed specifications visit tech.usgin.org.

 A search brings up a listing of available data resources, their formats, and links to their information.
 Users can then download or open data using a program of their choice.